Liechtenstein Hiking Inn-to-Inn Adventure

 Trip Highlights

-We meet in the mid-morning in the small village of Maienfeld in Switzerland for introductions and an overview of our tour.
-Maienfeld is easily reachable via train from Zurich in just over an hour or you can stay in nearby Bad Ragaz the night before.
-Our walk begins from Maienfeld and the first highlight en route is only two kilometers in: Heididorf, the actual village where Johanna Spyri wrote the book Heidi.
-The walk continues on a long gradual uphill for another 2.5 kilometers and then is downhill to our destination of Balzers.
+We meet in the mid-morning in the small village of Bad Ragaz in Switzerland for introductions and an overview of our tour.
+Bad Ragaz is easily reachable via train from Zurich in just over an hour.
+Our walk with the first highlight only two kilometers in: Heididorf, the actual village where Johanna Spyri wrote the book Heidi.
+The walk continues on a long, gradual uphill for another 2.5 kilometers and then is downhill to our destination of Balzers.
 Because our hotel in Balzers permanently closed, we will shuttle to the next town of Triesen and back the next morning, allowing us to spend two nights in one hotel.
-Hiking Distance: 12 Kilometers (7.5 Miles)
+Hiking Distance: 13.5 Kilometers (8.4 Miles)

 DAY 2: BALZERS > TRIESEN